-When people begin thinking about selling their home in USA, upgrades can be a first step many people take.
+When people begin thinking about selling their home in Stockton, upgrades can be a first step many people take.
 However doing too much, or upgrading things that don’t provide much return can be a waste of time and money.

 We have put together our list: of 3 upgrades to invest in and 3 to forget about.